 Current therapeutic strategies to re-establish a functional barrier in Netherton Syndrome patients are rather inefficient and unspecific.
 Therefore, there is a strong need for development of improved and targeted therapies.

 Previous findings from our lab and others suggest that activation of Nrf2 could be a powerful strategy to reduce barrier function impairments resulting from different epidermal abnormalities.
-In the proposed project we want to determine if activation of NRF2 induces compensatory pathways in the skin of Netherton Syndrome patients.
-This will provide the basis for a clinical trial to determine the usefulness of topical application of pharmacological NRF2 activators in Netherton Syndrome patients.
-This is particularly promising, since NRF2-activating compounds are in clinical trials for prevention of other diseases, and thus our proposed strategy has the potential of rapid clinical applicability.
+In this project we found that activation of Nrf2 induces compensatory pathways that partially restore the epidermal barrier function in a mouse model of Netherton Syndrome.
+This provides a rational for a future clinical trial to determine the usefulness of topical application of pharmacological NRF2 activators in Netherton Syndrome patients.
+This seems feasible, since NRF2-activating compounds are in clinical trials for prevention of other diseases.

 Hovnanian, A. 2013.
 Netherton syndrome: skin inflammation and allergy by loss of protease inhibition.
 Cell Tissue Res.
 351:289-300;